mynk-tmr/notes/Printed/Javascript.md

 	- generate single purpose functions that are easy to maintain and debug
 	- flexible invocations ⇒ sum(1,2)(3) or sum(1)(2)(3) etc…
 	- **function composition :** a technique to use a HOF to chain functions in particular order.
 It improves readability and reusability of code, since you can chain same set of functions in various ways to create distinct HOFs

+**Immutability**
+* immutable value : cannot be changed once created.  e.g. PRIMITIVES
+* objects and arrays are mutable — their properties/values can be changed
+* Why use immutability
+	* better performance
+	* reduce memory leaks (make object references instead of cloning)
+	* thread-safety (multiple threads can reference the same object without interfering)
+* Done by `Object.freeze()`

 ## Generator Functions